Growing Potatoes in Zone 6B

 Problems

-Potatoes belong to the nightshade family along with tomatoes and eggplants, and many diseases afflict all members of the nightshade family.
+Potatoes belong to the nightshade family along with tomatoes, peppers, and eggplants.
+Many diseases afflict all members of the nightshade family.
+These bacteria may live in your soil.
 That means you should avoid planting potatoes in a spot where any nightshade plants have grown in the last three years to best prevent disease.

 Use a three-year crop rotation for nightshade crops.
 One of my favorite authors, Elliot Coleman has a great rotation plan in his book The New Organic Grower.